 Does Indiana Have Rent Control?

-No, Indiana does not have rent control laws limiting the amount that landlords may ask for rent and state law prohibits local governments from establishing their own rent control laws.
+Indiana does not have rent control laws limiting the amount that landlords may ask for rent.
+State law prohibits local governments from establishing rent control laws.

 When Can a Landlord Raise Rent in Indiana?

 Landlords in Indiana can raise the rent at any time, as long as they comply with the following:

 - Give reasonable notice

 - Wait until the end of the lease term (unless otherwise specified in the lease)

 - Aren’t raising rent for discriminatory or retaliatory reasons

 30 days before the end of a year-long lease, a landlord sends the tenant a notice that rent will increase by $50 per month if they choose to renew the lease.

 When Can’t a Landlord Raise Rent in Indiana?